warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_upload.md

 When the dashboard opens,
-you can see that the application created the `databasedemo` database:<br/>
+you can see that the application created the '`databasedemo`' database:<br/>
 ![The {{site.data.keyword.cloudant_short_notm}} Dashboard showing the new database](images/img0031.png)

-The database should contain a single document, created by the application.
+The database contains a single document, created by the application.
-To verify this,
-click on the database name within the dashboard.
+To verify the presence of the document, click the database name within the dashboard.
 A list of options for the database appears.
 When you select the `All documents` tab, details for a single document appear:<br/>